 KYC, or Know Your Customer, is a regulatory process ensuring financial security, compliance, and transparency.
 It is necessary for individuals and organisations availing of financial services such as banking, insurance, and investments.
-Ensuring that a KYC-process is complete in all aspects, ensures that you do not face any unnecessary delays or complications in getting your requirements met.
+Ensuring that the KYC process is complete in all aspects, ensures that you do not face any unnecessary delays or complications in getting your requirements met.

 Introduction to KYC